crowteaz/touhou-origins1.20backport/README.md

 - [Origins](https://github.com/apace100/origins-fabric)

 Only change made from the original mod was changing the required Minecraft version to 1.20 from 1.20.1.
 Might be unstable due to needing more testing.
+Also don't forget to support the original release of the mod too!

 *Disclaimer: This is a fan work based on Touhou Project.
 Touhou Project and its characters are the property of Team Shanghai Alice (ZUN).*